MicrosoftDocs/azure-devops-docs/release-notes/2022/includes/pipelines/sprint-213-update.md

 > [!div class="mx-imgBorder"]
 > ![Successfully Authorized for Changes to Approvals](../../media/213-pipelines-02.png)

-### Ensure your organization only uses YAML Pipelines
+### Ensure your organization only uses YAML pipelines

 Azure DevOps now lets you ensure your organization only uses YAML pipelines, by disabling the creation of classic build pipelines, classic release pipelines, task groups, and deployment groups.
 Your existing classic pipelines will continue to run, and you'll be able to edit them, but you won't be able to create new ones.